 Wells Bring Hope is committed to drilling wells to bring safe water and effective sanitation systems to rural villages in Niger, West Africa.
 Our mission is saving lives with safe water.
-According to the 2020 UN Development Index, Niger is the poorest country in the world and one of many places where contaminated water kills innocent victims, most often infants and young children.
+According to the 2022 UN Development Index, Niger is one of the three poorest countries in the world and one of many places where contaminated water kills innocent victims, most often infants and young children.